About Socotra

 Many are strange-looking remnants of ancient floras, which long ago disappeared from the African /Arabian mainland.

-One of the most famous Botanical curiosities of Socotra.
-Is the Dragon blood trees.
+One of the most famous Botanical curiosities of Socotra Is the Dragon blood trees.
 The tree is so named. because any injury to the bark results in a deep red liquid secreting from the scar.

 This was compared in the past to the “Blood of Dragons”.